Skip to main content

 Educational Videos

 After your visit, your colorectal physician may prescribe certain at-home care options.
-This series of educational videos provides detailed instructions, providing you with the information you need to assist your child.
+This series of educational videos provides detailed instructions and the information you need to assist your child.

 Getting Ready for Colorectal Surgery